kevoconnell/CDP-framework/README.md

 Overall, the relationship between Browser -> Page -> CDPConnection is as follows:

-- Browser has one connection to CDPConnection -> this is for chrome operations.
+- Browser has one connection to CDPConnection -> this is to communicate with CDP DevTools.

 - Browser can have many connections to Page, a page has one connection to CDPConnection -> this is to handle Page events.